Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `Conq#1738` for the item stats descriptions

 # Changelog
+* v1.8.9 Mod Changes:
+  * Moved some config values into steam cloud, and made risk of options required.
+  * Fixed some nres with broken clock and wildlife camera when used due to bottled chaos.
+  * TODO make void shop return work for clients
+  * Fixed description incompatibility with synergies
+  * Added optional dependency for zioriskofoptions
+  * Made whisk kill on oob

 * v1.8.8 Mod Changes:
   * Fixed holographic donkey for clients.
   * Changed abstracted locus voidfog back to the other def.